-I wish this man knew the gift he was giving me.
+I wish this man knew the gift he gave me.
 I’m sure he inspires kids to love baseball and teamwork, but his humanity and ministry to me meant everything.
 He’s played professionally, but didn’t forget it was about people, not the game.
 It takes so little to help someone up.
 You persevere in hope but how long?
 And how, in the teeth of it going from bad to worse?
 Answers can come from the most unexpected places.
-Some background on this one.

 Flowers don’t like me.
 I can’t seem to coax them to life.
-I’m sure they sense the Tiger Mom presence, accordingly suffer performance anxiety.
-Or maybe they become passive aggressive and decide to just wilt.
+I’m sure they sense the Tiger Mom, accordingly suffer performance anxiety.
+Or maybe they become passive aggressive and decide to just wilt on me.
 It also doesn’t help that I forget to care for them.
 And so looking up from the dishes, I was stunned at the sight of the bold blossom on my windowsill.
-I had given up on the orchid that dropped all its petals some six months ago even though it was said to be only going dormant.
+I had given up on the orchid that dropped all its petals some six months ago, even though it was said to be only going dormant.
 How foregone it’d looked, stripped of promise.
 But here was a triumphant awakening, the white silk so fragile, so strong.
 My eyes smarted.
 How…under my watch?
 In the midst of this despair?
 The tenacity not only of life, but of beauty.
 The insistence of hope.

 Goodness, is it only March?
 I can do this.
 Nine more months and I get to reset and wish myself another happy, hard year.

-I have a big house, a husband who sees to my needs, a boy I adore, and friends who’ve got my back.
-But these things are just the facts of a fuller story that no one in the know would envy.
-Who would think that I who have it all, by appearances, can understand why Facebook famously feeds depression?
-The Happiest Virtual Place On Earth can feel like one endless reminder of the Things That Are Missing in your life.
-After a ginger foray into that part of social media this year, I found myself leaving the screen disturbed – and sad – eventually realizing the feelings came from wounds that have yet to heal.
+Why does Facebook famously feed depression?
+The Happiest Virtual Place On Earth can feel like one endless reminder of the Things That Are Missing in our life.
 Offline, I look at the people around me.
 My single friends would give an arm to be married.
 Those with families of their own each have their burden, ones I am grateful to have been spared.
-So why do we remain convinced others were dealt better cards, when we are every one of us in need of support and understanding?
+So why are we convinced that others were dealt better cards, when every one of us remains in need of support and understanding?

 Reasons We’re Sure Everybody Is Happier Than Us*

 1. We are unsatisfied with our lot, no matter how it turns.
 The human condition is not, in the language of mathematicians, an equation but an inequality: My life < The Ideal.
-A literary metaphor would make us an unfinished story, which is why our hearts beat for more.
+By literary metaphor, we are an unfinished story, which is why our heart beats for more.
 More money, more time, more joy, more toys, more love.
 We bring to the table our fractured perspective, limited understanding, hopes conceived of an unresolved past.
 We will never, by the bootstraps of our humanness, be able to complete our relationships because we can’t complete ourselves.

 3. The myth of perfectionism.
 I borrow some insights from Alain Botton, author of the NY Times article Why You Will Marry the Wrong Person, on our misguided notions of love because nowhere else do we so generously spin our fantasies of happiness.
 In a recent roundtable entitled How We Choose Our Spouses, Botton spoke of the reaction his article had garnered: